What is an Invoice Number? How to Number Your Invoices, with Examples

 3. Track payments and know what you are owed

-Invoice numbers are one of the best ways to track paid and unpaid jobs.
+Invoice numbers are one of the best ways to track paid and unpaid invoices, and jobs.
 For example, with an invoice number, it’s as simple as marking Invoice #: XYZ as paid when a client sends you the total amount due.

 Regardless of your payment terms, without invoice numbers, you’ll have to track payments using job details or customer contact information, which isn’t necessarily unique to each bill.